 Josephine is a Warrimay entrepreneur from NSW.
 She is the founder, Executive Director and Managing Director of Big River Consulting Pty Ltd, Big River Impact Investments Pty Ltd and the Big River Impact Foundation Ltd. Josephine is a lawyer, businesswoman, orator and media commentator with more than two decades of experience working on rapid business and socioeconomic growth for Australia’s Indigenous communities.

 Josephine was an inaugural member of the Prime Minister’s Indigenous Advisory Council and served as the Chair of its Safe Communities Committee until 2017.
-She sits on the Board of Reconciliation Working Group of Google Australia and the Harbour Trust.
+She sits on the Board of Reconciliation Working Group of Google Australia and Biennale of Sydney.
 In recognition of her notable expertise, Josephine was recently selected as a Friend of the Commonwealth Treasury.
 Josephine worked for a decade as a lawyer in Australian courts, and has undertaken consultancy and voluntary roles for a variety of private, public and non-profit organisations.
 Additionally, she was an invited speaker at a special session of the United Nations Human Rights Council addressing violence against Indigenous women and girls.

 Sandra has a track record in driving customer- centric business transformation and transitioning traditional organisations in rapidly evolving environments.
 She has extensive operational, digital, financial management and strategic experience built over 25 years as a CEO and in senior executive roles for some of Australia’s largest media companies.
 These include News Limited, Foxtel, Federal Publishing Company, Murdoch Magazines and Fairfax.

 Since 2000, Sandra has also served as a Non-Executive Director on listed, public and private companies and government bodies.
 Sandra is currently Non-Executive Director of technology companies RXP Services Ltd, MedAdvisor Ltd and .au Domain Administrator, IVE Group Ltd and the Sydney Fish Market, Redhill Education and Fight Food Waste CRC.
 She is a Director of the Sydney Harbour Foundation Management Ltd.